eduardob999/github-morse-transcriptor/README.md

 Final version
 </p>
 <p>
-Open for the puclic to use and modify
+Open for the public to use and modify
 </p>